Frequently Asked Questions

 Can I still take your classes if I’m not in the Master’s program?

 While some CRES courses are reserved for only CRES students, some electives are open to other graduate and undergraduate students.
-If you have questions about taking a specific course, please contact Program Manager, Anna Shamble.
+If you have questions about taking a specific course, please contact Managing Director Anna Shamble.

 Do you offer trainings to community members?